e-learning4rural/about/readme.md

 | T2: 💡 Innovation |  For novel, experimental, or breakthrough approaches advancing ethical AI in remote learning | Winner: $700 <br> Runner-up: $200 |

 ## How it works?
+- Each participant may submit no more than one submissions
-- Participants submit a functional prototype, technical documentation, and ethical considerations
+- A submission is consider complete if it contains a functional prototype, technical documentation, and video presentation
-- The panels will prescreen all *completed* submissions based on a transparent rubric that includes criteria for technical merit, cultural relevance, and usability
+- The panels will prescreen all *completed* submissions based on the published evaluation rubric (see below)
 - The top three submissions from each track will be selected by the panels, based on the prescreening scores
 - Finalists will receive structured feedback through usability testing with educators from rural contexts and remote learners from marginalized communities.
 Feedback will be collected via surveys and facilitated discussions, and it will contribute to the final score
-- Non-finalists are also invited to present their work during the showcase and will have the chance to be selected by the public as the 'Public's Favorite'
+- Non-finalists are also invited to present their videos and answer questions during the showcase and will have the chance to be selected by the public as the 'Public's Favorite'

 ---